garfix/nli-go/doc/manual/knowledge-engineer/index.md

 For Sparql databases you will also need to specify how a relation's predicate is mapped to a uri.
 See names.json for example in dbpedia/db.

+## Common sense reasoning

+The goals that have been set by the input sentence and the solution, may also be reached by following inference rules.
+These rules allow you to create procedures that solve the problem in a common sense way.
+See [Common sense reasoning](common-sense-reasoning.md) for more on this.

 ## Generate a response

 There is a separate grammar ("write grammar") for responses, because answers are very different in structure from questions.
 And where read-grammars produce semantic attachments ("sense"), write grammars take existing semantics as conditions for the sentence to be generated.